SenTzu01/pimatic-telegram/README.md

 Features:
 ========================
-- Send text, audio, video or photo messages to your (mobile) device equipped with the Telegram messaging client
+- Send text, audio, video, photo or location (GPS coord) messages to your (mobile) device equipped with the Telegram messaging client
 - Messages may be of types: text, video, audio, or photo
 - Define multiple recipients in your Pimatic configuration via the user interface or config.json
 - Enable / disable existing recipients